JohnMahfouz/Airline-Reservation-system/README.md

-Airline Reservation System
+✈️ Airline Reservation System

-Overview
+📌 Overview

-This project is a simple Airline Reservation System implemented using structured programming in C++.
-It allows users to book, view, and manage airline reservations through a console-based interface.
+This is a console-based Airline Reservation System implemented using structured programming in C++.
+The system allows users to book, view, search, and cancel flight reservations in a simple and intuitive way.

-Features
+🚀 Features

-Flight Booking: Users can reserve a seat on a specific flight.
+✈️ Flight Booking: Reserve a seat on a specific flight.

-View Reservations: Display a list of current reservations.
+🧾 View Reservations: Display all current bookings.

-Cancel Reservation: Remove a booking from the system.
+❌ Cancel Reservation: Remove a booking from the system.

-Search Flights: Search for available flights based on criteria like destination or date.
+🔍 Search Flights: Find flights based on destination or date.

-Purpose
+🎯 Purpose
 This project demonstrates:

-The use of structured programming concepts such as functions and arrays in C++.
+The application of structured programming concepts in C++ (functions, arrays, control structures).

-A practical application of basic programming principles to solve real-world problems.
+A simple real-world system built without object-oriented programming (OOP).

+Modular and maintainable code suitable for beginners learning procedural C++.

-System Design
+🧩 System Design

-The program follows a structured programming approach, avoiding object-oriented concepts.
-It is modularized into the following functions:
+The program is modularized using functions for clarity and reusability:

-main(): The entry point of the program.
+main() – Entry point of the system.

-displayMenu(): Shows the main menu options to the user.
+displayMenu() – Shows available options to the user.

-bookFlight(): Handles flight reservations.
+bookFlight() – Handles flight reservation logic.

-viewReservations(): Displays all current bookings.
+viewReservations() – Lists all current reservations.

-cancelReservation(): Allows users to cancel a booking.
+cancelReservation() – Allows users to cancel an existing booking.

-searchFlights(): Searches for flights based on user input.
+searchFlights() – Searches available flights based on user criteria.